qd-ducky/CustomItems-PVP-Plugin/README.md

 * `skypiercer.give`
 * `swapper.give`

-*Note --> A player needs both the command permission and the item permission to be able to recive it via commands.*
+*!
+Note / A player needs both the command permission and the item permission to be able to recive it via commands.*

 ---